Braves vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Braves Recent Betting Performance

-- The Braves have played as the favorite in nine of their past 10 games and have gone 3-6 in those contests.
+- The Braves have played as the favorite in nine of their past 10 games and have won three of those contests.

-- The Braves and their opponents have combined to hit the over four times in their last 10 games with a total.
+- In their last 10 games with a total, the Braves and their opponents have combined to hit the over three times.

+- The Braves have a record of 2-5-0 ATS over their last 10 games.
+In three games in a row, Atlanta and its opponent have fallen short of the over/under, with the average total established by oddsmakers during that stretch being 8.8 runs.

 Braves Betting Records & Stats

-- The Braves have been the moneyline favorite 47 total times this season.
-They've gone 28-19 in those games.
+- The Braves have gone 28-20 in games they were listed as the moneyline favorite (winning 58.3% of those games).

-- The implied moneyline probablility in this matchup gives the Braves a 55.6% chance to win.
+- The implied moneyline probablility for this matchup gives the Braves a 67.7% chance to win.

-- Atlanta has had an over/under set by oddsmakers 56 times, and have combined with opponents to go over the total in 31 of those games (31-22-3).
+- Atlanta has had an over/under set by bookmakers 57 times, and have combined with opponents to go over the total in 31 of those games (31-23-3).

-- The Braves have put together a 3-4-0 record against the spread this season (covering 42.9% of the time).

 Braves Splits